InteriMed/Medishift/.docs/AUTHORIZATION-COMPLETE-REPORT.md

 ## 🎉 Conclusion

-I have successfully transformed the InteriMed authorization system from a **basic binary model** to an **enterprise-grade permission system** with:
+I have successfully transformed the MediShift authorization system from a **basic binary model** to an **enterprise-grade permission system** with:

 ✅ **40+ granular permissions**
 ✅ **Automatic role synchronization**